 - Incentivizing, encouraging, and supporting the reactivation of vacant lands sooner rather than later through financial, regulatory, and community mechanisms

 - Utilizing established federal programs to provide financing and funding for infrastructure improvements and new development

 For the full report, please email Economic Development at firstname.lastname@example.org

 Findings and Recommendations Presentation

-- To request a copy of the presentation, please email Economic Development at email@example.com
+- To request a copy of the presentation, please email the Economic Development Department at email@example.com